garrettgman/garrettgman.github.io/foundations.md

 weight: 3
 ---

-Data science is a term too successful for its own good.
+Data science has several meanings.
 O'Reilly publishes nine books on data science and one of them is named "What is Data Science?"
 When you open any of them you should ask yourself, what am I getting into?

 At one level, data science is a _branch_ of science.
 A branch of science uses scientific techniques to study a single subject.
 For example, physicists study physical systems, chemists study chemical systems, and biologists study living systems.
 Data scientists study data.
-That's not as strange as it sounds.
+This is not as strange as it sounds.
 Data is its own thing with its own behaviors.
-If you want to make the most of it, you need to know how to approach it (visualization anyone?).
-I'll teach you how to visualize data, but this is not the type of data science that we'll cover here.
+If you want to make the most of it, you need to know how to approach it (visualization and statistics anyone?).
+I'll teach you how to visualize data and do statistics, but this is not the type of data science that we'll cover here.

 At another level, data science is a _body of knowledge_, a collection of useful information related to a specific task.
 For example, library science collects the best ways to run a library, managerial science collects the best ways to manage a business, and computer science collects the best ways to program a computer.
 Bodies of knowledge usually have the word "science" in their title, so its no surprise that the term "data science" came to be used this way.
 Data scientists collect the best ways to store, retrieve, and manage data.
 Or some of them do.
 This is useful information, but its not the type of data science that I will teach you.

-At its most fundamental level, data science is a _method_ of science.
+At the final level, data science is a _method_ of science.
 Data scientists study a method that anyone can use to solve scientific problems.
 You can think of data science as a complement to experimental science.
 Experimental scientists use the experimental method to solve scientific problems, and data scientists use the data science method.
 Many scientists use both.

 The method of data science motivates every other aspect of the field.
 Data scientists study data, and how to work with it, because data opens new doors of scientific discovery. _This_ is the data science that you will learn here.
 This book will teach you how to use data to make and justify scientific discoveries.
 I won't teach you how to run programs on a hadoop cluster or how to set up the latest type of non-relational database.
 These are useful things for a data scientist to know, for sure, but to study them now would be like putting the cart before the horse.